Sunday – December 15, 2019

 - School of Technology and Applied Sciences offers programs preparing students for a wide range of careers including architectural technology, advanced manufacturing, automotive technology, electronic engineering, carpentry, interior design and landscape horticulture.

 Prepared for Bright Futures

-The college served 36,935 students in 2015-16.
-People choose MATC because they want targeted, practical instruction and training for their career of choice.
+More than 30,000 students a year choose MATC because they want targeted, practical instruction and training for their career of choice.

-Ninety-one percent of December 2014/May 2015 graduates were employed within six months of graduation.
+More than 89 percent of December 2017/May 2018 graduates were employed within six months of graduation.